amckenna41/iso3166-flags/README.md

 * `index.html` - front-end demo for iso3166-flag-icons repo.
 * `iso3166-1.json` - json containing all ISO 3166-1 country names, 2 letter codes and relative path to flag icon in repo.
 * `iso3166-2.json` - json containing all ISO 3166-2 country names, 2 letter codes, all subdivision codes and common names as well as all info pulled per country via the restcountries api (https://restcountries.com/).
-* `iso3166-2_min.json` - minmised json containing all ISO 3166-2 country names, 2 letter codes and all subdivision codes and common names.
+* `iso3166-2-min.json` - minimised json containing all ISO 3166-2 country names, 2 letter codes and all subdivision codes and common names.

 Issues
 ------